SmolnikovAM/ITT_HW_Project01/README.md

 # ITTalents Homework Project "01"

 HomeWork Project

 ## HTML + folders

 pages:

 0.  index.html - first load
 1.  login
-2. register
+1.  register
-3. main page  - ÕŒ¬»Õ»
+1.  main page - –ù–û–í–ò–ù–ò
-4. all phones -  ÃŒ¡»ÀÕ» “≈À≈‘ŒÕ»
+1.  all phones - –ú–û–ë–ò–õ–ù–ò –¢–ï–õ–ï–§–û–ù–ò
-5. show all about current phone - –≈¬ﬁ“¿
+1.  show all about current phone - –†–ï–í–Æ–¢–ê
-6. about company - contacts - ¿¡ŒÕ»–¿… —≈
+1.  about company - contacts - –ê–ë–û–ù–ò–†–ê–ô –°–ï

 folders:

 * css
 * data
 * img
 * html
 * js

 ## CSS

 1.  header for all
 2.  footer for all
 3.  main page has links and photos to phones

 ## Functionality

 1.  can register
 2.  can login
-2. can login. after login in top can see username
+3.  can login. after login in top can see username
-3. article about phones store in JSON
+4.  article about phones store in JSON
-4.
+5.

 ## Addition functionality

 1.  can buy phone. new page for bucket
 2.